-Sanitation addresses the cleaning—and disinfection when necessary—of people, equipment, animals and material entering a farm.
+Cleaning and disinfection of people, equipment, animals and material entering a farm are important for protecting animal health.
 Routine farm operations such as feeding, milking, animal handling, medical treatments, contact with vehicles and equipment, interactions with service providers and outside visitors, are all possible contact points for the transfer of diseases and pests.
 Entry and exit routes from buildings and a property have the potential to bring and take away disease-causing organisms.

 Some form of cleaning and disinfection should be done before people and their clothing, equipment, supplies, and larger items such as vehicles and heavy equipment cross from dirty or low risk (the farm perimeter) to clean or higher risk areas (animal housing, animal transport vehicles, feed, water and other items that come into close contact with livestock).